 To do this they have regular contact with the general public through either council meetings, telephone calls or surgeries.
 Surgeries provide an opportunity for any ward resident to go and talk their councillor face to face and many councillors hold these on a regular basis.
 You can find out how to contact your councillor by visiting their individual pages.

 Your councillor will discuss any concerns or problems relating to council services and listen to your views on issues that you feel are important.

 Councillors are not paid a salary for their work, but they do receive allowances - these are reviewed each year by an Independent Remuneration Panel.

-Peter Britcliffe - Leader of the Main Opposition Party of the Council
+Peter Britcliffe - Leader of the Main Opposition Party

-Nick Collingridge - Leader of the Minority Opposition Group
+Leaders of the Minority Opposition

-Independents in Hyndburn
+Group: Independents in Hyndburn